bloxstreet/support/staff-information/store-jobs.md

 **Step 2:** After the customer selects their items, it will be your job to prepare them.
 Head over to the counter located behind the cafe registers and make the requested items.

 **Step 3:** Hand the customer their requested items.
-To give an order, hold out the item, and then click the letter H and follow the instructions.
+To give an order, hold out the item, and then click the letter 'H' and follow the instructions.
 If you are on mobile, click the button on the left side of your screen to begin the process.

 **Step 4:** After you've given the customer their requested items, thank them for shopping at BloxStreet and remind them to come again soon.